python/mypy/docs/source/kinds_of_types.rst

        ...

-Starting from Python 3.7 (:pep:`563`), you can add the special import ``from __future__ import annotations``, which makes the use of string literals unnecessary:
+Starting from Python 3.7 (:pep:`563`), you can add the special import ``from __future__ import annotations``, which makes the use of string literals in annotations unnecessary:

 .. code-block:: python